toluwalope19/Apt-Emergency/README.md

 # Apt-Emergency

-An android app that verifies debit cards from the BinlistApi
+An android app that sends emergency requests which includes image and accurate location to specified numbers

 # Features
 * Kotlin Coroutines - For asynchronous implementations